11/12/2024

 speaker

-And welcome to Canel's Q3 report for 2024 earnings call.
-I'm Petter Moldenius, CEO of Canel.
-And with me today, I have Lars Neret, our CFO.
-And we will be guiding you through the quarter's financial performance, detailing our strategic efforts and also discussing our recent acquisitions.
-This is the following of what we plan for you today that I'll begin with a brief overview of Canel and our strategic direction.
-For those of you who may be new to us, we'll then move into the key financial highlights of Q3.
+Welcome to Canell's Q3 report for 2024 earnings call.
+I'm Petter Moldeanius, CEO of Canell, and with me today I have Lars Neret, our CFO, and we will be guiding you through the quarter's financial performance, detailing our strategic efforts and also discussing our recent acquisitions.
+This is the following of what we've planned for you today.
+I'll begin with a brief overview of Carnell and our strategic direction for those of you who may be new to us.
+We'll then move into the key financial highlights of Q3.
 And with that, Lars will follow up with an in-depth review of our performance within our different business segments.
-And I'll conclude with an introduction to our recent acquisitions, HACO and NE Engineering.
-And after that, we will wrap up with a Q&A sessions where you will have the opportunity to ask any questions that you may have.
-So introduction to Canel, we are an active and a long-term owner of industrial technology companies.
-Our strategy is built around a clear thematic approach, focusing on acquiring small to medium sized companies that holds strong positions in their respective niche markets.
+And I'll conclude with an introduction to our recent acquisitions, Haku and NE Engineering.
+And after that, we will wrap up with a Q&A session where you will have the opportunity to ask any questions that you may have.
+So introduction to Carnell.
+We are an active and long term owner of industrial technology companies.
+Our strategy is built around a clear thematic approach. focusing on acquiring small to medium sized companies that holds strong positions in their respective niche markets.
 We have structured the group into two distinct business units, each tailored to leverage their unique strengths.
 And the first one is product owning companies.
 These companies hold their own IP, intellectual property, often in form of a patent or technical height.
 They focus on developing innovative products that delivers significant value to our customers, ensuring also that they maintain a competitive edge in their respective niche markets.
 The second one is our niche manufacturing companies.
 And our niche manufacturing companies specializes in specific manufacturing areas, often a subset within manufacturing.
-And this enabled them to deliver exceptional value to their customers.
-And our expectations in that business unit is clear.
-And that is constantly achieving a 20% EBIT margin over time.
-At Canel, we have a very disciplined acquisition strategy, targeting only a few platform companies per year.
-And we highly selective and prioritizing industrial leaders in their respective niche, and often up and out to pause on opportunities rather than to compromise on quality.
-As of now, Canel compromises of 15 companies based in Finland, Sweden, and UK.
-And collectively, we approximately employ 700 people.
-Financially, our performer, as you can see on the slide, for 2023 reflects a solid performance, with sales reaching 1.3 billion, and an EBIT A of 183 million.
-And since then, we have acquired three platform companies that are not included in those numbers.
+And this enables them to deliver exceptional value to their customers.
+And our expectations in that business unit is clear, and that is constantly achieving a 20% EBIT margin over time.
+At Canelo we have a very disciplined acquisition strategy targeting only a few platform companies per year and we're highly selective and prioritizing industrial leaders in their respective niche and often open out to pass on opportunities rather than to compromise on quality.
+As of now, Kanel compromises are 15 companies based in Finland, Sweden and the UK, and collectively we approximately employ 700 people.
+Financially, our performance, as you can see on the slide, for 2023 reflects a solid performance with sales reaching 1.3 billion and an EBITDA of 183 million.
+And since then, we've acquired three platform companies that are not included in those numbers.
 Turning to slide four, we strive to be as transparent as possible.
-And even though that means sharing detail numbers that sometimes may sting in the short term, but on that note, it's important to highlight that we have chosen not to adjust our financial figures, for example, for the IPO costs, or external fees of advisories or others.
-And in this report, as always then, there are no adjustments made.
-And we believe that in presenting the numbers as they are, without resorting to adjusted figures, as that may obscure the true financial picture.
-So, focusing now on Q3, we are pleased to report a strong financial development during the quarter, highlighted by achieving our highest ever EBIT A margin, along with a solid growth and the successful completion of two acquisitions in HACO and NE Engineering.
-I think also what's particularly noteworthy is that we managed to achieve an organic growth, both in revenue and EBIT A, and that is still in a softer market out there.
-I would also like to highlight our EBIT A margin of 15.4%, which is the highest to date, meeting our shorter medium term financial goals that we've set out, and that is 15% over a business cycle.
-It is also somewhat of a shift in our new companies in the portfolio that the Q3 is a strong quarter where all companies are contributing to the results.
+And even though that means sharing detailed numbers that sometimes may sting in the short term, But on that note, it's important to highlight that we have chosen not to adjust our financial figures, for example, for the IPO costs or external fees of advisories or others.
+And in this report, as always, then there are no adjustments made.
+And we believe that in presenting the numbers as they are without resorting to adjusted figures as that may obscure the true financial picture.
+So focusing now on Q3, we are pleased to report a strong financial development during the quarter, highlighted by achieving our highest ever EBITDA margin, along with a solid growth and the successful completion of two acquisitions in Haku and NE Engineering.
+I think also what's particularly noteworthy is that we managed to achieve an organic growth both in revenue and EBIT A, and that is still in a softer market out there.
+I would also like to highlight our EBIT A margin of 15.4%, which is the highest to date, meeting our short to medium term financial goals that we've set out.
+And that is 15% over a business cycle.
+It is also somewhat of a shift in our new companies that in the portfolio that the Q3 is a strong quarter where all companies are contributing to the results.
 Our growth this quarter hasn't just been organic.
-It also reflects our ongoing commitment to our strategy that we outlined during the IPO, and we have continued to identify and acquire niche industrial players, companies that not only exhibit high profitability, but also generates very stable cash flows.
+It also reflects our ongoing commitment to our strategy that we outlined during the IPO.
+And we have continued to identify and acquire niche industrial players, companies that not only exhibit high profitability, but also generates very stable cash flows.
 These acquisitions have been made at reasonable multiples, ensuring that we're not only growing, but doing so in a financial responsible manner.
-And this quarter performance is a clear indicator that our strategy is working, and we remain focused on executing our growth plan, finding opportunities in niche markets, and delivering on the promises that we made to our shareholders.
+And this quarter performance is a clear indicator that our strategy is working. and we remain focused on executing our growth plan, finding opportunities in niche markets, and delivering on the promises that we made to our shareholders.
 I would also like to stress that we continue to have a strong cash flow, low leverage, and a healthy M&A pipeline.
 And with that, Lars will go through the financial details.

 speaker